 Auris is exploring for base metals and gold in the Bryah Basin of Western Australia.
-Auris has consolidated a tenement portfolio of 285km2, which is divided into three well-defined project areas: Forrest, Doolgunna and Morck Well, (Figure 1).
+Auris has consolidated a tenement portfolio of 245km2, which is divided into three well-defined project areas: Forrest, Doolgunna and Morck Well, (Figure 1).
+Note that at the date of signing this audit report, the Doolgunna project has been impaired in full.